rotki/rotki/docs/installation_guide.rst

 If you get any errors about missing dependencies, try to install them via npm and run again; consult the troubleshooting section for other errors.

+3. Alternatively, you can also choose to build the application.
+In order to do so, navigate to your rotki development directory and execute the ``package.bat`` file.
+NOTE: You will need to edit the directory in Line 30 to the name of your rotki development directory.

 Troubleshooting
 ---------------